 Paths to this career.
 Information security analysts typically have bachelor's degrees in computer science or related fields, as well as previous work experience in such roles as network, computer systems or database administrator.

 Demand.
 Information security analyst positions are increasing.
-Between 2019 and 2029, almost 40,900 new jobs are expected to be created in the U.S., according to the Bureau of Labor Statistics.
-This demand is due to general increases in cyber attacks, and expansions in the collection and storage of sensitive data, such as vertical market software products for healthcare and financial industries.
+Between 2021 and 2031, almost 56,500 new jobs are expected to be created in the U.S., according to the BLS.
+This demand is due to general increases in cyber attacks and expansions in the collection and storage of sensitive data, such as vertical market software products for healthcare and financial industries.

 6. Computer systems analyst

 Median salary: $99,270

 Job description.
 Computer systems analysts design computer systems for client organizations.
 These professionals learn about the business models of their clients and research which technologies best fit the organization's specific needs and use cases.
 The overall goal is to design a computer system for the customer organization with the appropriate hardware, software and network for the organization's budget and needs.
 Computer systems analysts may be employed by client service firms for computer systems design or work in-house in industries, including banking, healthcare and technology.

 Recommended skills.
 Computer systems analysts typically have the following:

 - comprehensive understanding of computer systems and IT;

 - comprehensive understanding of business models and how they use technology;

 - critical thinking skills;